vasilinaruban/Client-server/README.md

 ## Tests

-To run the test run the following commands:
+To run the test, run the following commands:

 `cd client`